Best Home Sauna Brands in the US (2026): Real Prices, Real Flaws

 Best for

-Buyers on a strict budget who understand the tradeoffs and are handy enough to address minor quality issues themselves.
+Buyers drawn to the iHaven infrared pricing who understand the tradeoffs and are handy enough to address minor quality issues themselves.
 Not recommended for first-time sauna buyers who want a worry-free experience.

 Alpine Saunas